Guide

 • No opening deposit: Start banking immediately without minimum balance requirements

-• Free electronic transactions: Most digital banking activities have no fees
+• Free electronic transactions: Process most digital banking activities without fees

-• Accounting integration: Connects with popular bookkeeping software like Xero
+• Accounting integration: Connect with popular bookkeeping software like Xero

 • Rewards program: Earn points on business credit card purchases